aws-samples/amazon-ec2-global-dashboard/README.md

 Amazon EC2 Global Dashboard is created with a CloudFormation template.
 All elements of the dashboard are handled by the CloudFormation stack.

-The goal of the dashboard is to give insight over all regions for how many instances are currently in a running state and over time to collect and monitor usage metrics.
+The goal of the dashboard is to give insight over all regions for how many instances are currently in a running state and monitor usage.
 With the overall goal of keeping costs down and helping monitor your account.

-The dashboard is populated by a Lambda function counting instances in a running state in each region, pushing them to CloudWatch as custom metrics.
+The dashboard is populated by a Lambda function counting instances in a running state in each region and pushing them to CloudWatch as custom metrics.
 The stack can be created in any region.

 Resources created by CloudFormation:
 - AWS::CloudWatch::Dashboard